Academic Catalog

 The Admissions/Registrar's Office maintains the following records:

-1. Admission forms: SBC application, certificate of degree of Indian blood, high school/college transcripts or GED transcript, disclosure of directory information, drug/alcohol policy form, and VA documents.
+1. Admission forms: SBC application, certificate of degree of Indian blood, high school/college transcripts or GED transcript, transcript(s) from previously attended college(s), disclosure of directory information, and drug/alcohol policy form.

 Family Educational Rights & Privacy Act of 1974 (FERPA)